The day starts at 3 a.m., so early you begin to wonder if you’re really on vacation.

 We had hiked up and down, braved the early morning cold and the midday heat, shifted from hungry to momentarily full to hungry yet again, and we all kept going.

 We got to know each other a bit too.
-In my group there was a couple from the states, a girl from France, a guy from Germany and two Israelis.
+There was a couple from the states in my group, a girl from France, a guy from Germany, and two Israelis.